ShiningVenus/CozyCritters/README.md

 ### 🐾 Animal Mood Check-ins
 Choose from adorable animal emoji that match your energy.

-No pressure to explain or justify — sometimes you just feel like:
+No pressure to explain or justify sometimes you just feel like:
 - 🐨 A sleepy koala
 - 🐰 An anxious rabbit
 - 🦋 A gentle butterfly
+- Plus other cute animals!

 All perfectly valid.

 ---

 ### 📝 Notes That Don't Judge
-Add notes when you want to — never required.
+Add notes when you want to never required.

 Perfect for:
 - 😮‍💨 Venting about masking all day